If your relationship is stuck in frustrating patterns, and you want to get back on track.

 My office is in Kenton/North Portland at 2125 N. Willis next to Kenton Park.

 Note: I am currently full and not taking new clients.
 However, spots do open up.
 Please email me if you are interested in future counseling and please let me know if you were referred by your therapist or a former/current client of mine.
 Also, if you would like to see someone sooner, check out my referrals below or email me and I'll try to help.
 Thank you!

 Portland, OR 97217

 firstname.lastname@example.org | 541-601-7676

 Welcome to the blog!
 You can see my blog posts below.

 Resources for Couples

 Where Do We Begin? - a series of free podcasts hosted by Esther Perel.
-Each features a couple in a live session with Perel, who works on a range of issues from infidelity to parenting to cultural and gender differences in couples.
+Each features a couple in a live session working on issues from sex/desire to parenting to cultural/gender differences.